 Follow these strategies to increase your children’s emotional wellbeing:

 1. Be open about your feelings.
 The world isn’t always positive, and you may have struggled.
 It helps your children understand your feelings if they see the reality of the world.

 - Kids copy their parents, so they’ll mimic your emotions.

 - As an emotionally healthy adult, you’ll show your kids that it’s normal to have both positive and negative feelings.
 If you’re open about them, they’ll be able to learn from you.

 - You may be tempted to protect your children from your real emotions.
 However, you’ll miss a teaching opportunity.

 2. Avoid judging feelings.
 Adults sometimes criticize others and their feelings.
 Your kids are always watching, so they learn to judge others too.

-Parents often feel that their kids are an extension of their personalities and expect them to act and feel the same way.
-However, each child is a unique individual.
-You can’t expect them to feel the same way as you.
+- Parents often feel that their kids are an extension of their personalities and expect them to act and feel the same way.
+That is not emotionally healthy.

 4. Resolve your emotional wounds.
 You’ll find it difficult to teach your kids how to deal with their feelings when you’re struggling with your own.
 Kids naturally copy their parents, so they may pick up on your traumas.